 Read more: Sassy’s Guide to NAPE, Macau

 Overlooking Nam Vam Lake and the Macau Tower, Caffé B offers the best of both worlds when it comes to authentic Italian dining.
 This is one of my favourite places for a healthy bite in an open and modern setting as it’s hard to find something like this right in the heart of the CBD.
-Suitable for everyone it serves a light, fresh and healthy approach to Italian food and I love its delicious soups, fresh salads, grilled vegetables and seafood.
-Bellissimo!
+Suitable for everyone, it serves a light, fresh and healthy approach to Italian food, and I love its delicious soups, fresh salads, grilled vegetables and seafood.

 Caffé B, Lake View Mansion Block 1, 744G-H Avenida Panorâmica do Lago Nam Van, Macau, Tel: +853 2838 6886, www.facebook.com/Caffe-B

-Located right off the main street by St Paul’s Ruins is this tiny little coconut shop.
-Its delicious recipe is a family secret and is still as healthy and sugar-free as it was over 30 years ago.
-Its coconut ice cream is the star of the show, made just from coconut meat and coconut water which is sugar and dairy-free – all for MOP$20, it’s a real steal.
-If you’re not feeling coconut, it also serves mango and purple yam flavoured ice cream as well as coconut milk, coconut flakes and coconut cuts that are all fresh and ready to eat.
+Located right off the oldest street in Macau, and a short walking distance from the St Paul’s Ruins, is this tiny little coconut shop.
+You can’t miss it – just look for the coconuts hanging from the shop front.
+Run by the loveliest elderly couple, that serve a delicious recipe (that is a family secret), and its’ still as delicious as it was over 30 years ago when I first tried it as a kid.
+Its coconut ice cream is the star of the show, made just from coconut meat and coconut water, which makes it sugar and dairy-free – all for MOP$20, it’s a real steal.
+If you’re not feeling coconut, it also serves mango and purple yam flavoured ice cream, along with coconut milk, coconut flakes and coconut cuts that are all fresh and ready to eat.

-Featured image credited to The Blissful Carrot, all other images courtesy of respective businesses
+Featured Image courtesy of The Blissful Carrot, all other images courtesy of respective businesses.